year 2014 The seat of Wrzesin News Year 2014

 ARCHITECTS: Marcin Kościuch, Tomasz Osięgłowski

-COOPERATION: Łukasz Piszczałka, Przemysław Fedorczuk, Kamila Dembińska
+COORDINATORS: Łukasz Piszczałka, Przemysław Fedorczuk, Kamila Dembińska

-AREA: 567 m²
+SPACE: 567 m²

 STATUS: completed

-AWARDS: SARP Award of the Year 2016 - Honorable Mention // Lump of the Year 2016 - Jury Award
+AWARDS: SARP Award of the Year 2016 - Honorable Mention // Lump of the Year 2016 - Jury Award.

 Lump